Experience New York Through the Hyper-Real Art of Alexander Chen

 “After that, I always came back to New York City and went to Central Park, and I like the feeling of winter, I like the snow, I like the white, I like that kind of thing,” Chen says.

-Chen used his hyper-realistic style to document the sights and colors he experienced in New York City, transporting viewers to various locations through intricate details and beautiful colors.
-The following images available during the Holiday Sale demonstrate Chen’s ability to capture a city’s heart and soul.
+Throughout his career, Chen has used his hyper-realistic style to document the sights and colors he experienced in New York City, transporting viewers to various locations through intricate details and beautiful colors.

 Central Park Winter